Cavendish Mill

-Cavendish Mill is a Grade II* listed former cotton spinning mill in Ashton-under-Lyne, Greater Manchester, in the United Kingdom.
+Cavendish Mill is a Grade II* listed former cotton spinning mill in Ashton-under-Lyne, Greater Manchester, England.
 It was built between 1884 and 1885 for the Cavendish Spinning Company by Potts, Pickup & Dixon of Oldham.
 Cavendish Mill was next to the Ashton Canal Warehouse at Portland Basin.
 It ceased spinning cotton in 1934 and was then used for a variety of purposes before it was converted into housing in 1994.